bitcoinjs/bitcoinjs-lib/README.md

 module.exports = foobar
 ```

+Each of these included packages are seperate to `bitcoinjs-lib`, and must be installed separately.
+They are however used in the bitcoinjs-lib public API.

-Then, using browserify, compile `foobar.js` for use in the browser:
+Using browserify, compile `foobar.js` for use in the browser:

-    $ browserify foobar.js -s foobar > dist/foobar.js
+    $ browserify foobar.js -s foobar > foobar.js

-You will then be able to load `dist/foobar.js` into your browser, with each of the dependencies above accessible from the global `foobar` object.
+You will then be able to load `foobar.js` into your browser, with each of the dependencies above accessible from the global `foobar` object.

 **NOTE**: See our package.json for the currently supported version of browserify used by this repository.